 Disk I/O Management

-This section reports on disk I/O. It provides an overview of disk I/O activity for the server as a whole and reports on reads, writes, and semaphore contention for each logical device.
+Reports on disk I/O. It provides an overview of disk I/O activity for the server as a whole and reports on reads, writes, and semaphore contention for each logical device.

 Disk I/O Management